aflah1234/cinebook-/README.md

 ---

-### 🎉 Why LockMySeat?
+### 🎉 Why CineBook?
-**LockMySeat** isn’t just an app—it’s your front-row ticket to a smarter, cooler movie experience!
+**CineBook** isn’t just an app—it’s your front-row ticket to a smarter, cooler movie experience!
 Whether you’re a movie buff or a theater owner, we bring style, innovation, and ease to every booking. 🌈